openshift/enhancements/enhancements/ingress/route-secret-injection-for-external-certificate-management.md

 ### Upgrade / Downgrade Strategy

-On downgrades, all routes specifying `.spec.tls.certificateRef` will switch over to use the default certificates unless the route is manually edited and the `.spec.tls` is updated.
+On downgrades, all routes specifying `.spec.tls.externalCertificate` will switch over to use the default certificates unless the route is manually edited and the `.spec.tls` is updated.

 Upgrade strategy not considered since this feature is going to be added as TechPreviewNoUpgrade.